-If you’re overwhelmed with your current credit card balance or are being crushed under high APRs, you may be considering a balance transfer card.
-Balance transfers provide a great way to consolidate high-interest credit card debt and they allow you to pay off your balance without the stress of added interest.
+If you’re overwhelmed with your current credit card balance or are being crushed under high APRs, it might be time to transfer your debt to a credit card that charges 0 percent interest on these transfers for a limited time.
+Such balance transfers can provide a way to consolidate high-interest credit card debt without the stress of paying added interest.

 The first step to getting a balance transfer card is doing your research.
 If you’re considering a balance transfer with HSBC here is what you should know as well as recommendations for the bank’s best balance transfer cards.